Cloud Shader Breakdown

 If you aren’t going to have any objects intersecting with the clouds you’ll likely want to leave this part out for better performance.

 Note : Also make sure the Alpha Clip Threshold on the Master node to 0 for URP.
 In older versions of LWRP the value would do nothing unless a node was connected but this has been changed.
 You may want to use an additional property to control this threshold in order to correctly render shadows if required, but this will create a hard-cutoff.
 If you don’t want to affect the normal visuals, you can create a Boolean Keyword with the reference of SHADERPASS_SHADOWCASTER to output different values when that is true, or use a Custom Function containing something like :

-That’s the Shader Graph complete – But before we finish the post we’ve got to tackle the issues I mentioned in the notes at the start of the post.
+That’s the Shader Graph complete – But before we finish the post I’ll try to tackle some issues…

-- Issue 2: Universal Render Pipeline verisons prior to v7.1.1 (technically named Lightweight Render Pipeline (LWRP) back then) had a bug where the Screen Position result is based off the initial vertex position instead of the offset one.
+Issue 2 : URP versions prior to v7.1.1 (technically named Lightweight Render Pipeline (LWRP) back then) had a bug where the Screen Position result is based off the initial vertex position instead of the offset one.
 This causes the scene depth to not be properly aligned.

 - Scroll through the generated code until we reach the “vert” function.

 - From there, we should see a float4 ScreenPosition variable.
 Copy that line, without the “float4”, and paste it below the “v.vertex.xyz = vd.Position” line as seen in the image below.

 Thanks for reading!

 If this post helped, consider sharing a link with others!